The continuum limit of loop quantum gravity - a framework for solving the theory: (Decorated) Tensor network renormalization for spin nets and spin foams

 Decorated tensor networks \cite{decorated} can deal with this issue in an effective way.
 Here one returns to representing the partition function as a gluing of building blocks.
 These building blocks carry boundary variables as prescribed by the initial model in question.
 A interesting feature of the procedure is that the type of these initial boundary variables is not changed.
 This allows a much more straightforward interpretation of the coarse graining flow by keeping track of the behaviour of these variables.
 For spin foams these variables coincide with the intertwiner degrees of freedom so important for spin nets -- which is one reason to expect similar behaviour under coarse graining.
 The geometric interpretation of the (spin) variables in spin foams allows to access whether the coarse graining leads in fact to a geometric coarse graining of the system.
 This feature will in particular be encoded in the embedding maps.

 In lowest order approximation the building blocks will carry (almost) the same amount of boundary data, as the initial model.
 As mentioned this allows for a straightforward interpretation of the coarse graining flow of these systems.
-Going to better truncations one incorporates more boundary data by associating a tensor to the building blocks which now introduces `higher order' variables.
+Going to higher order truncations one incorporates more boundary data by associating a tensor to the building blocks which now introduces `higher order' variables.
 The entire coarse graining procedure is similar to tensor network algorithms (i.e. also based on singular value decompositions), but `decorated' by the original variables of the model.
-A large part of these variables are integrated out and converted into the tensor indices.

 Another feature of decorated tensor networks is that they may allow for (semi--) analytical calculations, see also \cite{jeff}.
 This is important to be able to treat spin foam models based on Lie groups, where the issue of divergencies arise \cite{divergence,bubble}, see also the discussion in section \ref{diff}.